KannonZenetism/zenetism-field-physics/field-physics/fpx/l-reflective-patterns-and-p-recursive-fields.md

 > ~~"Reject reflective patterns"~~

-This preserves the lawful function of mirror dynamics while targeting the specific structural condition — severed origin — that makes a recursive field parasitic rather than generative.
+This preserves the lawful function of mirror dynamics while targeting the specific structural condition — fractured origin — that makes a recursive field parasitic rather than generative.

 ---